What is Autobiography of a Yogi?

-What the book is
+What the Autobiography is not

 The lineage it transmits

-The lineage the Autobiography foregrounds is the modern [kriyā yoga](lexicon:kriya-yoga) transmission of Lahiri Mahāsaya — whom the tradition holds to have received the technique from the legendary Babaji of the Himālayan tradition in 1861 — through Sri Yukteswar Giri to Yogananda himself.
-The lineage is structurally distinct from both the renunciate daśanāmi tradition that descends from Ādi Śaṅkara and the postural haṭha yoga that the West would later mistake for yoga itself.
-Kriyā is a householder transmission of disciplined inner technique — breath, mantra, attention to the subtle channels of the spine — said to accelerate the recognition that the rest of the eight-limbed rāja yoga path approaches more slowly.
-Yogananda treats the lineage's claim of accelerated practice as testable rather than rhetorical, devotes substantial chapters to the jīvanmuktas (the figures the tradition recognises as having stabilised the recognition in life rather than at death) he met along the Ganges and in the south, and is unembarrassed in his presentation of the [siddhis](lexicon:siddhi) — paranormal capacities — the older texts had treated as side-effects of advanced practice.
-The presentation invites the modern reader to refuse the world it describes; the text is plainly indifferent to the refusal.
+The lineage the Autobiography foregrounds is the modern [kriyā yoga](lexicon:kriya-yoga) transmission of Lahiri Mahāsaya.
+The tradition holds that Lahiri received the technique from the legendary Babaji of the Himālayan tradition in 1861, passing it through Sri Yukteswar Giri to Yogananda.
+This lineage is distinct from the renunciate daśanāmi tradition descending from Ādi Śaṅkara and from the postural haṭha yoga the West would later mistake for yoga itself.
+Kriyā is a householder transmission of inner technique: breath, mantra, and attention to the subtle channels of the spine.
+It is said to accelerate what the eight-limbed rāja yoga path approaches more gradually.
+Yogananda treats the lineage's claim of accelerated practice as testable rather than rhetorical.
+He devotes substantial chapters to the jīvanmuktas he met along the Ganges and is unembarrassed in presenting the [siddhis](lexicon:siddhi) — paranormal capacities — the older texts describe as side-effects of advanced practice.

 Where to encounter it in the index